How to set up a Shopify subscription box & grow your MRR

 The key to long-term growth and scalability is guaranteed income, month after month.
-And one of the easiest ways to bring in monthly revenue is by selling subscription boxes!
+It helps you make Monthly Recurring Revenue (MRR) and one of the best ways to bring in that monthly revenue is by selling subscription boxes!

-In this guide, I’ll teach you exactly how to set up a Shopify subscription box on your store to start increasing your MRR.
+In this guide, I’ll teach you the basic considerations for setting up a subscription box that will start generating you your MRR.

 Why set up subscription boxes?

-In a study done by McKinsey & Company, they found that the subscription eCommerce market has grown by more than 100% percent a year over the past five years, with the largest retailers generating more than $2.6B in sales in 2016, up from $57.0M in 2011.
+A study done by McKinsey & Company found that the subscription ecommerce market grew by more than 100% percent a year from 2013 to 2018, with the largest retailers generating more than $2.6B in sales in 2016, up from $57.0M in 2011.

 In other words: There’s lots of money to be made.